In this article, you will learn to prevent burnout by understanding the psychology of exhaustion and what steps take us toward healthy balance.

 - doing loads for others but not looking after yourself, so you become exhausted – parents, carers, mission-driven professionals such as teachers, doctors, nurses, etc

-- engaging in habitual high-burnout risk behaviours such as perfectionism, not saying No, and refusing to delegate.
+- engaging in habitual high-burnout risk behaviors such as perfectionism, not saying No, and refusing to delegate

 3 Burnout Prevention Tips